-A variety of resources are available to support graduate students as they prepare and search for an academic position or other professional work that reflects the range of skills and knowledge from doctoral study.
+A variety of resources are available to support graduate students as they prepare and search for an academic position or other professional work that reflects the range of skills and knowledge gained from doctoral study.
 History at Illinois is a pioneer member of the American Historical Association's Career Diversity project.
 In 2019, it became one of only five history departments chosen to participate in the American Association of University's PhD Education Initiative, with the goal of fostering student-centered doctoral education and preparing students for a full range of career pathways.

 - Workshops: Each semester the Department of History offers workshops for graduate students who are entering the job market.

 - Practice job talks: Graduate students who receive an invitation to give a job talk as part of the application process will have the opportunity to give a practice talk to faculty and students in the department.
 This provides the job candidate an excellent opportunity to practice the presentation prior to the formal interview.
 At the end of the presentation a question and answer period provides the candidate ample opportunity to practice the content and to receive feedback about the presentation.

 - Our departmental pedagogy course for graduate students, which engages a broad range of teaching questions, includes discussion of literatures on pedagogy and history education.

 - A special page of useful links and information from the department's Job Search and Career Development Committee.

 - The Graduate College Career Development Office holds workshops for humanists on careers inside and outside of academia.
 Its Office of External Fellowships also holds grant-writing workshops and offers one-on-one advice and other resources.